 You'll get a grand tour

 Nothing gives you more insight into a company than a tour of its buildings, though this isn’t to be expected of every recruitment open day – not all take place on company premises.
-To have a tour, especially around what’s usually a top secret environment (as at MAHLE Powertrain), could therefore be construed as a real treat and is only provided by those who feel their facilities really do have something to offer.
+To have a tour, especially around what’s usually a top secret environment (such as the brand new Real Driving Emissions Centre at MAHLE Powertrain), could therefore be construed as a real treat and is only provided by those who feel their facilities really do have something to offer.

 Sometimes it’s the buildings that give the most information about a company, speaking volumes about how staff are regarded and the company’s attitudes to work-life balance.
 Is there a fabulous cafeteria?
 Open and airy spaces for people to relax?
 Are the basic facilities of a decent standard?
 The tour can equip you with more insight than three hours of presentations.